How to import and export with Excel

 Movida will recognise that we are updating existing titles, not creating new ones.
 This is very useful.
 It allows you to quickly make complex updates in bulk, even if you don’t use External IDs.

-- Remove any unnecessary metadata columns from the Excel document (i.e. columns whose values you’re not making updates to).
+Also, if you need to create or update a large amount of content we recommend that you remove any unnecessary metadata columns from the Excel document (i.e. columns whose values you’re not making updates to).